Nick Kyrgios: Early career

 Kyrgios won his first challenger tour title at the age of 17.
-His childhood coach, Andrew Bulley, said he was a "super competitor" who "trained with a better intensity than the other kids.
-He always turned up and gave it 100 per cent."
-His parents used to take him to every regional competition in Australia they could enlist him in.
-As an 18 year old, his father George Kyrgios, said: "As a junior he was always playing older kids and you could just see him adjusting.
-He's a perfectionist and has been pretty hard on himself along the way."
-Top French player, Richard Gasquet, beat the 18 year old Kyrgios in the 2014 Davis Cup World Group tie and said afterwards: He's got a great attitude and a wonderful personality.
-I think he will be a prominent player in the future.
+He was often described as someone with great dedication to the game, with those around him, such as his childhood coach, Andrew Bulley, saying he was a 'super competitor' who 'trained with a better intensity than the other kids', and his father, describing him as a 'perfectionist'.
+After defeating the 18 year old Kyrgios in the 2014 Davis Cup World Cup tie, top French player Richard Gasquet said, "He's got a great attitude and a wonderful personality.
+I think he will be a prominent player in the future".

-Andrew Bulley believes the support of Kyrgios' close knit family was a critical factor in his attitude and motivation at the time.
+Andrew Bulley believes the support of Kyrgios' close-knit family was a critical factor in his attitude and motivation at the time.
 He was close to his family and friends, but as he rose through the rankings, playing in tournaments all over the world meant that he was away from home for long periods.
-He said: “I was winning, losing, going through relationship problems, dealing with other problems and I was pushing (family) away because you feel like the world’s against you.
-I’m going seven months a year abroad in a new place every week.
-That’s why tennis is so hard in my opinion."
+He said: "I was winning, losing, going through relationship problems, dealing with other problems and I was pushing (family) away because you feel like the world's against you.
+I'm going seven months a year abroad in a new place every week.
+That's why tennis is so hard in my opinion."
 According to his mother, Nill Kyrgios, this was a very hard time for her son as a result of the criticism and pressure he was under.